If You Communicate In These 3 Harmful Ways, Expect Divorce

 Examine and recognize when moments of disconnection occur and start to slow down the "spin cycle" for closer examination.
 Create safety in the relationship so emotions and feelings of attachment or disconnect can be discussed.

-2. You constantly find fault.
+2. You constantly find fault

-It also prevents the couple from feeling safe and and thus creates a "dance".
-The start of this interaction or "dance" is when a partner feels hurt or vulnerable and suddenly becomes out of control because due to feeling their emotional safety is lost or jeopardized.
+It also prevents the couple from feeling safe and thus creates a "dance".
+The start of this interaction or "dance" is when a partner feels hurt or vulnerable, they suddenly become out of control because their emotional safety is lost or jeopardized.
+To get control back, they shine a negative light on their partner.

 Solution: Ask questions such as: "Maybe we can talk about what happened?"
 "Can we have a conversation about how we are each feeling about something without it being anyone’s fault?"